 External view of am Elizabethan town house from the courtyard.

-Conwy Castle and Plas Mawr
+Castell Conwy (Conwy Castle) and Plas Mawr

 Bodnant Estate